pixel.gif (35 bytes)

 Send your resume to 1000's of recruiters

-Information Systems Analyst Interview
+Information Systems Analyst

-Review the description.
+Review the job description for an Information Systems Analyst.
 A number of the underlined keywords have links to interview questions for that keyword or job function.

 Description: Advanced technical and analytical work in programming and systems analysis for microcomputer information systems projects in the Project Management Division.
 Work involves analyzing, designing, programming, testing, installing, documenting, and maintaining computer application programs which have a moderate degree of complexity.
 Employee in this class applies appropriate programming languages, report generators, application generators and high level interpreters to complete assigned tasks.
 Position incumbent assists in the development of new automated approaches to current systems and/or procedures; prepares systems specifications and technical documentation for applications; develops reports, maintains data bases, provides operational support and assists user agency personnel in utilizing automated systems and applications.
 Work also includes working as a team member on broader or more complex projects, effectively interfacing with technical and non-technical personnel within and across agencies.
 Performs related work as required.